Complaint Handling Procedure

 Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If you have, then you must take your complaint to the Legal Ombudsman within six months of receiving a final response to your complaint and no more than six years from the date of act/omission; or no more than three years from when you should reasonably have known there was cause for complaint.
+If you have, then you must take your complaint to the Legal Ombudsman within six months of receiving a final response to your complaint and no more than one year from the date of act/omission; or no more than one year from when you should reasonably have known there was cause for complaint.

 Or write to: Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ.